-At Pacific Eye Institute, we continue to work with our physicians and staff to prepare for any potential impact of the coronavirus for our patients, teams, and facilities.
-We’re closely following the latest updates from the CDC and the California Department of Health and, in particular, guidelines from the American Academy of Ophthalmology – as it specifically relates to the concerns most relevant for our patients and care teams.
-The State of California has lifted some of the restrictions on medical practices and we are excited to welcome back more patients and staff in the safest way possible.
+At Pacific Eye Institute, we continue to work with our physicians and staff to provide a safe environment for visitors.
+We’re following the latest updates from the CDC and the California Department of Health and, in particular, guidelines from the American Academy of Ophthalmology – as it specifically relates to the concerns most relevant for our patients and care teams.
+We continue to focus on patient safety in each of our offices.
+We look forward to caring for you in the safest way possible.

 A recent article published by the American Academy of Ophthalmology noted that several reports suggest that COVID-19 can cause conjunctivitis (commonly known as “pink eye”).
 Although not as common of a symptom as fever, cough and difficulty breathing, this is something our scheduling team will take into consideration.

 The virus is known spread mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.